 Based on the grievance details provided and the administrative structure of Uttar Pradesh, here are the contact details for the public authorities responsible for addressing the corruption and implementation failures in Tehsil Lalganj.

-Since the grievance (GOVUP/E/2025/0042472) has been forwarded to the Chief Minister’s Secretariat, this is the highest point of escalation for issues involving “tyranny” of local staff.
+The Chief Minister’s Secretariat has received the grievance (GOVUP/E/2025/0042472), marking the highest point of escalation for issues involving the “tyranny” of local staff.

 • Public Authority: Shri Arvind Mohan (Joint Secretary)